Function

 ultrarag build examples/corpus_index.yaml

-- Text corpus encoding
+- Text Corpus Encoding

-Example: use Qwen3-Embedding-0.6B to vectorize a text corpus.
+Example: Using Qwen3-Embedding-0.6B to vectorize text corpus.

 examples/parameters/corpus_index_parameter.yaml